-- Conferences held at the World Bank (Paris office), the French Agency for Development (AFD), the OECD... - Debates organised with economists from international organisations. - Seminars conducted by well-known specialists on development issues (migrations, corruption etc)
+- Conferences held at the EU Commission (Brussels), the French Agency for Development (AFD), the OECD...

+- Debates organised with economists from international organisations. - Seminars conducted by well-known specialists on development issues (migrations, corruption etc)

 Pre-requisite

 - Good practice of policy discussions and debates in English - An analysis of the World Bank, IMF, OECD, AFD, UNDP and European Commission websites - A fair knowledge of the main development reports, for example the "world development report" - Syllabus: (list of conferences to prepare)